 May 5–July 16

-Kunstforum Wien presents James Welling's first major European survey, featuring a selection of works by the American artist from the early 1970s to the present.
+Kunstforum Wien presented James Welling's first major European survey, featuring a selection of works by the American artist from the early 1970s to the present.
 Welling's practice, which reflects fundamental changes in photography during recent decades, shuffles the elemental components of the medium to produce distinctly uncompromising work.

-The exhibition travels to Vienna from Ghent in Belgium, where it was presented at S.M.A.K. in Ghent, Belgium in January 2017.
-A publication accompanying the show features texts by Heike Eipeldauer, Hal Foster, and Martin Germann.
-Published by S.M.A.K. | Prestel Publishing
+The exhibition traveled to Vienna from Ghent in Belgium, where it was presented at S.M.A.K. in January 2017.
+The exhibition is accompanied by a publication which includes texts by co-curators Heike Eipeldauer and Martin Germann and an interview with Welling by Hal Foster.
+Published by S.M.A.K. | Prestel

 Presenting photographs from the artist's Wyeth series, Things Beyond Resemblance: James Welling Photographs included works created specifically for the exhibition.